dairer/how-to-bash/README.md

 ### Creating a bash script

-First we need to figure out where our terminal is currently.
+First thing we need to do is figure out what folder/directory our terminal is currently sitting in.
 To figure out where you are you can use ```pwd``` (print working directory)

 ```bash